schlich/loomio_help/content/facilitators_guide/commencing/index.md

 ## Arrival

-The moment of arrival is the “first impression” of an engagement, and sets the trajectory from there on out.
+The moment of arrival is the “first impression” of an engagement, and sets the trajectory from there on in.
 The person has accepted an invitation and decided to step in.
 They are open and expectant, and the impression they get will make a big impact on their experience.

 ### Welcoming
 To enable openness to engagement, participation, and receptivity, a person has to feel welcome.
 They need their existence acknowledged, and to feel a sense of hospitality.